UBC-NLP/palm/README.md

 ```

 ## 📄 License
-This project is licensed under the MIT License.
+This project is licensed under the CC-BY-NC-ND-4.0 License.

 ## 🤝 Contact
 For questions or feedback, please open an issue on this repository.